AlibabaCloudDocs/slb/intl.en-US/Developer Guide/Access control/CreateAccessControlList.md

 # CreateAccessControlList {#doc_api_876090 .reference}

-You can call the CreateAccessControlList API to create an access control policy group.
+Creates an access control policy group.

-You can create multiple access control policy groups.
-Each group can contain multiple IP addresses or CIDR blocks.
+You can create multiple access control policy groups, and each group can contain multiple IP addresses or CIDR blocks.
 Access control policy groups are subject to the following limits:

 -   Each Alibaba Cloud account can create a maximum of 50 access control policy groups per region.
 -   Each Alibaba Cloud account can add a maximum of 50 IP addresses at a time.